oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

          /export/data           *(rw,sync,no_subtree_check,all_squash,anonuid=36,anongid=36)
          /export/import_export  *(rw,sync,no_subtree_check,all_squash,anonuid=36,anongid=36)

-Once you have setup the NFS exports, you can now add them in oVirt.
+Once you have set up the NFS exports, you can now add them in oVirt.

 **To add NFS storage:**